-Directors of Research & Knowledge Exchange have a responsibility to support Heads of School and the Pro Vice-Chancellor (Research) in ensuring that the highest standards of research integrity, governance and ethical practice are met and that research activities are undertaken in compliance with the Code by staff and students in their Schools.
+2.7.1 Directors of Research & Knowledge Exchange have a responsibility to support Heads of School and the Pro VC (Research) in ensuring that the highest standards of research integrity, governance and ethical practice are met and that research activities are undertaken in compliance with the Code by staff and students in their Schools.
 Directors of Research & Knowledge Exchange should actively ensure that Early Career Researchers receive adequate management, guidance, and training to ensure understanding of and compliance with the Code.
 Dedicated mentoring should be offered on any particular area where the researcher requires support.

-2.8Principal Investigators
+2.8 Principal Investigators

-Principal Investigators and others with a designated research leadership or management role, have a responsibility to ensure that the highest standards of research integrity, governance and ethical practice are met, that research activities are undertaken in compliance with the Code by staff and students under their supervision, and to seek to foster a culture of openness and professional integrity in research practice.
+2.8.1 Principal Investigators and others with a designated research leadership or management role, have a responsibility to ensure that the highest standards of research integrity, governance and ethical practice are met, that research activities are undertaken in compliance with the Code by staff and students under their supervision, and to seek to foster a culture of openness and professional integrity in research practice.
 Principal Investigators are responsible for creating and maintaining a safe, open and collaborative working environment which should include being clear about processes in place which allow people to raise issues of concern, notably in relation to bullying and harassment.
-Principal Investigators should actively ensure that Early Career Researchers receive adequate management, guidance, and training to ensure compliance with the Code.
+Principal Investigators should actively ensure that Early Career Researchers receive adequate management, guidance, and training to ensure understanding of and compliance with the Code.
 Dedicated mentoring should be offered on any particular area where the researcher requires support.

-2.9Supervisors of students engaged in research
+2.9 Supervisors of students engaged in research

-Supervisors of students engaged in research have a responsibility to ensure that students under their supervision meet the highest standards of research integrity, governance and ethical practice in compliance with the Code of Practice for Research, and seek to foster a culture of openness and professional integrity.
-Supervisors of students have a responsibility for ensuring that they provide guidance on the ethical principles that underpin research and that they provide appropriate support to their supervisees in submitting ethical review applications of a standard necessary to commence research.
+2.9.1 Supervisors of students engaged in research have a responsibility to ensure that the highest standards of research integrity, governance and ethical practice are met, that research activities are undertaken in compliance with the Code of Practice for Research by staff and students under their supervision, and to seek to foster a culture of openness and professional integrity in research practice.
+Supervisors of students have a responsibility in ensuring that they provide guidance on the ethical principles that underpin research and that they provide appropriate support to their supervisees in submitting applications for ethics review of a standard necessary to commence research.
 Supervisors shall ensure that their students receive on-going support (including training) to conduct research in compliance with the Code and will direct students to any additional training or support that may be required.

-3. Code of Practice for Research
+3 Code of Practice for Research